Intellectual property attorney

-An estimated USD $451 billion is lost each year as a result of counterfeit and pirate products.
+An estimated USD $451 billion is lost each year as a result of counterfeit and pirated products.

-Almost half of the people who apply for trademark registration without the help of an experienced trademark attorney do not receive government approval.
+Almost half of the people who apply for trademark registration without the help of an experienced trdemark attorney do not receive government approval.